melikyunusture/airbnb-clone-project/README.md

 Even in Agile environments, development and operations teams can be siloed.
 DevOps engineers serve as a link between the two teams, unifying and automating the software delivery process and helping strike a balance between introducing changes quickly and keeping an application stable.
 Working together with software developers, system administrators, and operational staff, DevOps engineers oversee and facilitate code releases on a CI/CD basis.

-# airbnb-clone-project
-The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
-It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
-This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.